The SWIFT MT101 message can be used for various purposes. We saw in previous articles how the SWIFT MT101 is used:

 Narrative and note 2 (Instruction codes this MT101)

-The sender provides two intruction codes in the instruction.
+The sender provides two instruction codes in the message.
 The first one (:23E:CMZB) is the most important one.
 It is the one informing the debtor bank that the instruction is for funds repatriation.
 The presence of this code allows to put a zero amount in the field 32B.
 The second instruction code (:23E:INTC) indicates that the transfer is between accounts of the same company of between accounts of companies belonging to the same Group.

 The two instruction codes are used for cash pooling.
 That is why the accounts involved in funds repatriation must belong to the same company or to the same group.
 When the accounts are with different banks, generally the Banks involved sign an agreement.
-Parent company and the subsidiairies companies must sign an agreement too before performing cash pooling transactions.
+Parent company and the subsidiary companies must sign an agreement too before performing cash pooling transactions.
 However, note that regulations about Cash pooling are various and multiple in the different countries.
 There are countries where Cash pooling is not allowed all.
 In other countries, Cash pooling can be carried out only under certain conditions.